 The following are the target debt affordability indicators for the Authority established prior to the unprecedented impacts of the COVID-19 virus and related economic downturn on the worldwide aviation industry in general, as well as the Authority.
-While the Authority regularly reviews and re-evaluates certain targets from time to time, particularly as the long-term master plan requirements are defined, it is unclear at this time the impacts of the COVID-19 related downturn on long-term demand for air travel and future traffic levels at the Airport.
-As in FY 2020, for FY 2021 and FY 2022, the main debt policy target for the Authority will be compliance with its rate covenants for its outstanding bonds.
-Given the unprecedented declines in passenger traffic in FY 2021 which is expected to continue in FY 2022, enplanement-based targets will be suspended as the Authority focuses to meet rate covenants, optimize its liquidity and maintain reasonable rates and charges.
+While the Authority regularly reviews and re-evaluates certain targets from time to time, particularly as the long-term master plan requirements are defined, the impacts of the COVID-19 related downturn on long-term demand for air travel and future traffic levels at the Airport is still evolving.
+As in FY 2020 through FY 2022, the main debt policy target for the Authority will be compliance with its rate covenants for its outstanding bonds in FY 2023 and beyond.
+The gradual recovery underscores potential volatility with metrics based on enplanements, but a new Debt per Enplanement target, which was suspended in FY 2020, FY 2021 and FY 2022, can now be re-established.